Clewsy/ncbu/README.md

 * The backups are stored at **./nextcloud-bu/**.
 The intention is for this directory to be regularly synced off-site.
 * You may encounter difficulty syncing the database files should you use the official MariaDB docker image.
 Issues arise if the UID and GID of the user within the database container do not match the host user.
 To avoid this, I recommend using the [mariadb docker image][link_dockerhub_linuxserver_mariadb] created by [linuxserver.io][link_web_linuxserver] (as per example below) wherein you can specify the UID and GID.
 * Similarly to the note above, be sure to confirm read access to all the files created by an ncbu backup.
 If, for example, the backup is being synced off-site, the user duplicating the backup may not have read access by default for files owned by user **www-data**.
 In this example, adding the user to the **www-data** group may be sufficient to enable read access.
 * Syncs can be confirmed and issues can be debugged by viewing the ncbu.log logfile.
 This will be located in the directory to which **/backup** is bound.
-In the example below the log file can be viewed from the host system with the command `$ cat ./nextcloud-bu/ncbu.log`.
+In the example below the log file can be viewed from the host system with the command: `$ cat ./nextcloud-bu/ncbu.log`.

 ### docker-compose.yml
 ```yml